 - Disable the autosave function on your smart phone.

-- Ensure that you have set additional security controls on your device for adding biometrics such as fingerprint or facial recognition, for instance you can enable your device to ask for the device password to add another person’s biometric on your device.
+- Ensure that you have set additional security controls on your device for adding biometrics such as fingerprint or facial recognition, for instance you can enable your device to ask for the device password to add another person’s biometric to your device.

 - Always be vigilant by being aware of who is around you when using your phone in public.